iterative/dvc.org/content/blog/2020-05-04-dvc-3-years-and-1-0-release.md

 will be posting more - please stay in touch.

-I hope our the most active users will find time to check the DVC pre-release version and provide their feeback.
+I hope our the most active users will find time to check the DVC pre-release version and provide their feedback.
 The installation instruction is [on our website](https://dvc.org/doc/install/pre-release).

 ## 5000 GitHub stars

 Activity on our GitHub page has grown organically since the DVC repo went public on May 4th, 2017.
-Coincidently, today, in the 3rd year anniversary we have reached 5000 starts:
+Coincidentally, today, in the 3rd year anniversary we have reached 5000 starts:

 ![](/uploads/images/2020-05-04/5k_github.png)

 ## Thank you!

-Thank you again for all DVC contributors, community members, and users.
+Thank you again to all DVC contributors, community members, and users.
 Every piece of your help is highly appreciated and will bring huge benefits to the entire ecosystem of data and ML projects.